matteococon/tma24_sandox/README.md

-# tma24_sandox
- 2024 Test Mobile Automation Sandbox
+# Test Mobile Automation Sandbox

+## Index

+- How to create this project from scratch: [docs/HISTORY.md](./docs/HISTORY.md)